About the Journal

 The Journal of Family Research does not review manuscripts that

-• do not thematically focus on the family, or any other form of intimate relationship, with or without children
+• do not thematically focus on the family and intimate relationships, with or without children

 • simply include family characteristics as secondary aspects or control variables without a clear theoretical focus